Transportation in South Dakota: Railroads

 Most of the traffic was freight, but the main lines also offered passenger service.
 After the European immigrants settled down, there never were many people moving about inside the state.
 Profits were slim.
 Automobiles and buses were much more popular, but there was an upsurge in train use during World War II when gasoline was scarce.
 All passenger service was ended in the state by 1970.

 Air

 South Dakota's largest commercial airports in terms of passenger traffic are the Sioux Falls Regional Airport and Rapid City Regional Airport.
 Delta Airlines, Frontier Airlines, United Airlines, American Airlines, and Allegiant Airlines, as well as commuter airlines using the brand affiliation with major airlines serve the two largest airports.
 Several other cities in the state also have commercial air service, some of which is subsidized by the Essential Air Service program.

 Public Transit

 Public transit played a large role in the development of cities in South Dakota.
 There were seven cities with a streetcar system in the nineteenth and twentieth centuries, however, all of these were discontinued over time.
-Today, only three fixed route public transit systems exist in the state, those being in Sioux Falls, Rapid City and on the Yankton Reservation.
+Today, only four fixed route public transit systems exist in the state, those being in Sioux Falls, Rapid City, North Sioux City and on the Yankton Reservation.